A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Numerical results for density-based BCMs on hypergraphs

 in equation \eqref{eq: discordancep}.
 The minimum isolation distance $\triangle_{d_p}^*(c)$ is then equal to the confidence bound $c$.

 To reduce the number of dimensions of the rate equation \eqref{eq: node3density}, we integrate the Dirac delta functions and obtain

-where $\widetilde{d}_p(a,x_1,x_2) = \alpha_p \left(\frac{|2a-x_1-x_2|^p+|a-x_1|^p+|a-x_2|^p}{3}\right)^{\frac1p}$.
+where $\widetilde{d}_p((a,x_1,x_2)) = \alpha_p \left(\frac{|2a-x_1-x_2|^p+|a-x_1|^p+|a-x_2|^p}{3}\right)^{\frac1p}$.
 We integrate the rate equation \eqref{eq: node3simplify} using a fourth-order Adams--Bashforth method \cite{zwillinger1998handbook} and shift the density numerically at each time step to conserve the mass.
-Once the probability distribution has noninteracting sets (i.e., ``patches'') of opinions up to some \emph{separation accuracy}, which we take to be $10^{-7}$ in our simulations, we apply numerical integration to the opinion patches independently with adaptive time steps to expedite convergence.
-We integrate the system \eqref{eq: node3simplify} for a sufficiently long time so that the probability densities behave as a sum of Dirac delta functions up to a \emph{density accuracy}, which we take to be $10^{-6}$ in our simulations.
+Once the probability distribution has noninteracting sets (i.e., ``patches") of opinions up to some ``separation accuracy", which we take to be $10^{-7}$ in our simulations, we apply numerical integration to the opinion patches independently with adaptive time steps to expedite convergence.
+We integrate the system \eqref{eq: node3simplify} for a sufficiently long time so that the probability densities behave as a sum of Dirac delta functions up to a ``density accuracy", which we take to be $10^{-6}$ in our simulations.
 In Figure \ref{fig: separator}, we illustrate both our stopping criterion and how to determine the isolated opinion clusters.

 In the following subsections, we conduct three sets of numerical experiments.
-In Section \ref{sec: bifurcation}, we fix the confidence bound to $c=1$ and observe the steady-state solutions of the mean-field model \eqref{eq: node3density} with different choices of discordance functions $d_p$ for a uniform initial distribution $g_0(a)$.
-In Section \ref{sec: gaussian}, we consider two types of initial distributions (uniform and normal) with the same variance, and we numerically observe the locations of the steady-state opinion clusters.
-As we increase the variance, the positions of clusters undergo a periodic pattern of bifurcations; the number of clusters also grows as a periodic sequence.
+In Section \ref{sec: bifurcation}, we fix the confidence bound to $c = 1$ and observe the steady-state solutions of the mean-field model \eqref{eq: node3density} with different choices of discordance functions $d_p$ for a uniform initial distribution $g_0(a)$.
+In Section \ref{sec: gaussian}, we consider two types of initial distributions (uniform and normal) with the same variance, and we numerically obtain the positions of the steady-state opinion clusters.
+As we increase the variance, the positions of the clusters undergo a periodic sequence of bifurcations.\footnote{We use the term ``bifurcation'' to refer to a change in qualitative behavior as a parameter crosses some value, rather than demanding the stricter sense of the word ``bifurcation'' from bifurcation theory. } The number of steady-state opinion clusters also grows as a periodic sequence.
 In Section \ref{sec: meanfieldlimit}, we numerically compare the density-based mean-field model \eqref{eq: mean-field} with agent-based dynamics using Monte Carlo simulations.